 Users of the financial statements

-A not-for-profit organization is unique in the breadth and diversity of the constituencies that have a strong interest in its financial health.
-All of those constituencies are potential users of the organization's financial statements.
+Colleges and universities are unique in the breadth and diversity of the constituencies that have a strong interest in their financial health.
+All of those constituencies are potential users of the institution's financial statements.

 Internal users